BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

-server-side component at which the *client_secret* value can be stored and from which the server-to-server request is submitted, and (b) for which the end-user will be actively using whenever the application needs to invoke the Intellinote API.
+server-side component at which the *client_secret* value can be stored and from which the server-to-server request is submitted, and (b) for which the end-user will be actively using whenever the application needs to invoke the Team One API.

 In the *implicit workflow* the *access token* is both requested and delivered by URLs exchanged between applications by re-directing the end-user's browser.